Olympus E-M10 III versus Panasonic GX8

 - More heavily discounted: Has been around for much longer (launched in July 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the GX8 comes out slightly ahead of the E-M10 III (6 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GX8 comes out slightly ahead of the E-M10 III (7 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the E-M10 III or the GX8.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the E-M10 III and the GX8 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Olympus E-M10 III (⇒ rgt)||Rec||80/100||4.5/5||..||4.5/5||2017||649||latest||check|